Solved Problem on Electric Field

 The electric field vector is given by

-Using the expression of the linear density of charge λ, we have the charge element dq
+Using the expression for the linear density of charge λ, we have the charge element dq.

 Figure 3